-Section 408.05(5)(d), Florida Statutes, directs the Florida Center to publish and disseminate an annual report.
-Section 408.062(1)(j), Florida Statutes, directs the Florida Center to publish an annual status report on the collection of data and publication of performance outcome indicators.
-Section 408.033(3)(b), Florida Statutes, requires the Agency to maintain a comprehensive health care database for health planning and certificate of need determinations.
+Relevant Section 408.05(5)(d), Florida Statutes, directs the Florida Center to Florida publish and disseminate an annual report.
+Section 408.062(1)(j), Statutes:

+Florida Statutes, directs the Florida Center to publish an annual status report on the collection of data and publication of performance outcome indicators.
 This annual report addresses these statutory requirements.

-For More Information Contact:

-Florida Center for Health Information and Policy Analysis,
+For More Florida Center for Health Information and Policy Analysis, www.FloridaHealthFinder.gov Contact:

-(850) 412-3730.
+Information (850) 412-3730.
 Please visit our websites: